 It’s him.
 His best friend Dakota was right outside the window.

 It’d been so long.
 Dakota smiled and pressed his clawed hand against the glass.
 The excitement Kenji felt made his breath catch in his throat, and made the world feel like it had begun to spin.
 The faces in the crowd all started to blend together, and the world outside the glass became even more beautiful.
 Dakota said something, but he couldn’t hear him.
 Kenji leaned in closer, and put his hand up to the glass, against where Dakota’s hand was.

 The barrier between them had begun to crack.

 The dream ended in a whirlwind of sights and emotions.
 Kenji was on his side, disoriented and groggy.
 They were all still in the same room they were in yesterday.

 Kenji.
 Kenji, hey.
 Wake up, man.

-Rei was over him, and she jostled him by the shoulder.
+Rei stood over him, and she jostled him by the shoulder.
 He looked up at her, and blinked a few times.
 The sun was up, and he was on the floor.

 What… what happened?